 Every few years, electric utilities — the BWL included — complete an IRP to determine how best to provide power to customers in the future.
 An IRP is a utility industry best-practice management tool that compels electric utilities to periodically examine customers’ demand for power and how best to meet it going forward.
 The result is a plan that we will be presented to the BWL Board of Commissioners in January and that will guide the actions the company takes to continue delivering reliable, affordable and cleaner power to BWL customers.

-Citizens and other stakeholders who were unable to attend one of the open houses can also submit comments or ask questions at http://bit.ly/BWLIRP19.
+Citizens and other stakeholders can submit comments or ask questions at http://bit.ly/BWLIRP20.

 The BWL will add both wind and solar power to its renewable portfolio to reinforce its commitment to cleaner energy.
 Plus, there needs to be enough natural gas power to keep rates affordable, and to ensure the reliable energy source Lansing homeowners and businesses expect and demand.